orbusNinus/lactis/README.md

 ### Standalone
 + Press "K" with no NPC under the crosshair to toggle the effect on/off for the player.
 + Press "K" key to toggle the effect on/off for any female NPC under the crosshair.
 Supports up to 10 NPCs (including the player).
 + Press "Left Shift + K" to switch between three levels of squirt for the NPC under the crosshair (or the player if no NPC is under the crosshair).
+Nipple squirt for the actor must already be toggled on.

 ### OStim integration
-+ If OStim is installed and integration is enabled in MCM, naked female actors will nipple squirt when spanked or on orgasm.
++ If OStim is installed and integration is enabled in MCM, naked female appearing actors will nipple squirt when spanked or on orgasm.
 + Nipple squirt scale can be increased by spanking.
 Currently the scale applies to all actors as I have not found a way to determine which actor got spanked.
 + Nipple squirt duration can be configured via MCM for spank and orgasm squirt separately.
 + The "K" key is disabled during OStim scenes (might be changed in the future to have more control)